retentioneering/retentioneering-tools/docs/source/clustering.rst

                       perplexity = 128);

 .. image:: _static/clustering/project_1.svg

+Analagously, if you use method='umap', you can pass any additional `umap parameters <https://umap-learn.readthedocs.io/en/latest/api.html>`__ to project() function.

 Parameter targets (list of event names) used to highlight users who reach any target event vs those who have not.
 For example, we can highlight users on the projection map who reach the product page (product1 or product2):